lter/lterdatasampler/README.md

 training, teaching, and learning about long-term ecological research and the Earth’s ecosystems, and to educate a new generation of scientists.*”

-The goal of this package is to provide a set of dataset samples to gather feedback from the community.
-The end goal is to create a package with one data sample from each of the [28 LTER Network sites](https://lternet.edu/site/) - that are useful for teaching and training in environmental data science.
-These datasets are subsets of the original data and have been updated - sometimes substantially - from the raw data, as described in the articles. **This content is thus not suitable for research and should only be used for teaching purposes**.
+The goal of this package is to provide a sampler to gather feedback from the community of what will be a larger package containing 28 datasets - one from each of the existing [US LTER sites](https://lternet.edu/site/).
+Those datasets are subsets of the original data and have been updated - sometimes substantially - from the raw data.
+They are aimed to be useful for teaching and training in environmental data science. **This content is thus not suitable for research and should only be used for teaching purposes**.

 We encourage you to explore existing LTER [teaching and training initiatives](https://lternet.edu/education-and-training/), and the